Armando Colaco

-Armando Colaço (born 22 June 1953) is an Indian football coach, who last managed East Bengal FC in the I-League.
-He is the most successful manager in the history of another I-League club Dempo, in terms of trophies in the last 20 years and is also the club's longest-serving manager.
-Heavily influenced by Ukrainian manager Valeriy Lobanovskyi, Colaco is the first I-League coach to guide an Indian team into the semi-finals of the AFC Cup, which he did in 2008.
+Armando Colaço (born 22 June 1953) is an Indian football coach who is currently the head coach of Sporting Goa in the I-League 2.
+He is the most successful and longest serving coach in the history of the I-League club Dempo.

+Heavily influenced by Ukrainian Valeriy Lobanovskyi, Colaco is the first I-League coach to guide an Indian team into the semi-finals of the AFC Cup, which he did in 2008.
 Colaco is widely regarded as one of India's best managers after the success he has enjoyed at Churchill Brothers and Dempo.
+He also managed football team of Goa in Santosh Trophy.

 Early life

 Colaco was born on 22 June 1953 in Panjim to parents – Vincent Salvador Colaço and Clarina Dias Colaço.
 Having lost his father at a very young age, but never gave up on his ambitions of playing football, which he did right from a young age during his schooling at Don Boscos where Fr Joseph Casti and Fr Thomas, in particular, encouraged the footballer in the youthful Armando.

 According to Armando, it was Sir Edwin, Domnic, Wilson Paes, along with Fr Simon, Fr Edward and Fr Benedict who played an important role in his life as far as his early upbringing was concerned.
 Later in his life, his wife Juliana and daughter Genevieve have been his motivation and support.